techidaily/site-fox-helps/source/_posts/updated-2024-approved-unlock-potential-with-best-sd-cards-for-gopro-hero-78.md

 If you are an action camera lover and want to shoot every fantastic part of your tour, then it is advised to speed up your shoots with rich quality SD or Micro SD cards.

-No matter whether you are using [Garmin](https://tools.techidaily.com/wondershare/filmora/download/), Contour, [GoPro](https://tools.techidaily.com/wondershare/filmora/download/), or [Sony](https://tools.techidaily.com/wondershare/filmora/download/)device, in each case a good memory is essential to capture great footage on the go.
+No matter whether you are using [Garmin](https://tools.techidaily.com/wondershare/filmora/download/), Contour, [GoPro](https://tools.techidaily.com/wondershare/filmora/download/), or [Sony](https://tools.techidaily.com/wondershare/filmora/download/) device, in each case a good memory is essential to capture great footage on the go.

 * [Part 1: What to Consider Before Buying a Memory Card for GoPro](#part1)
 * [Part 2: Top 5 Best SD Card for GoPro (Hero 8/7 Included)](#part2)